 Copyright © Nucleus Medical Media, Inc.

-Symptoms specific to myotonic muscular dystrophy include: Difficulty in letting go after a handshakeMuscle weakness that affects the central nervous system, heart, digestive tract, glands, or eyes
+Symptoms specific to myotonic muscular dystrophy include: Difficulty letting go after a handshakeReduced intelligenceExcessive sleeping

-Symptoms usually become progressively worse.
+Symptoms usually become worse over time.
 In many forms, life expectancy is shortened.

-There is no cure.
+There is no cure for muscular dystrophy.
 However, treatment may help improve the symptoms.

 Treatment may consist of:

 Physical therapy and exercise can help prevent the muscles from permanently contracting and stiffening.

 In earlier stages, wearing braces may improve your ability to move around.
 A back brace may slow curvature of the spine.

 Medications may include: Corticosteroids to relieve muscle weakness in Duchenne muscular dystrophy